Applied Mat Unusual Options Activity - Applied Mat (NASDAQ:AMAT)

-A whale with a lot of money to spend has taken a noticeably bullish stance on Applied Mat.
+Someone with a lot of money to spend has taken a bearish stance on Applied Mat AMAT.

-Looking at options history for Applied Mat AMAT we detected 10 strange trades.

 What's The Price Target?